 Author(s): Publisher: Arsenal Pulp Press

-Philip K. Dick Award for Science Fiction finalist
+Winner of the 2017 Philip K. Dick Award for Science Fiction

 This unsettling novel is set thirty years in the future, in the wake of a third world war.
 Runaway effects of climate change have triggered the collapse of nation/states and wiped out over a third of the global population.
 One of the survivors, a former soldier nicknamed Mercy, suffers from PTSD and is haunted by guilt and lingering memories of his family.
 His pain is eased when he meets a dancer named Ruby, a performer who breathes new life into his carefully constructed existence.
 But when his long-lost brother Leo arrives with news that Mercy's children have been spotted, the two brothers travel into the wilderness to look for them, only to find that the line between truth and lies is trespassed, challenging Mercy's own moral code about the things that matter amid the wreckage of war and tragedy.